kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

    * Get data from a FITS file or another source
    * Create a plot window and tell it where to plot your data
    * From the object that contains your data, derive a plotable object
-   * With the methods of that object, plot image, contours, graticule etc.
+   * With the methods of that object, plot an image, contours, graticule etc.
-   * Do the actual plotting and fine tune image colours
+   * Do the actual plotting and in a second step fine tune plot properties of various objects
-   * Inspect, print or save your plot
+   * Inspect, print or save your plot or save your new data to file on disk.

 In the example below it is easy to identify these steps: